mfkhan267/jenkins_on_azure2024/README.md

 ![image](https://github.com/mfkhan267/my_jenkins_app/assets/77663612/d1a43772-c1fd-4df4-be6a-43c63093551a)

-    **Key points**:

-    - The `--query` parameter limits the output to the public IP addresses for the virtual machine.

 Using the IP address retrieved in the previous step, SSH into the virtual machine.
 You'll need to confirm the connection request.

 // azurecli command